 - Lined paper for bullet journal “collections” – book lists and so on – and long-term planning

 - Tom Bihn Field Journal Notebook for general writing notes (non-book-specific)

 - Four inserts, plain and lined

-plus of course lots of pens, coloured pencils and other art materials for the coursework.
+plus of course lots of pens, coloured pencils and other art materials.
 As you can see in the photo below, I’ve already adorned both Midoris with cute charms – apparently, in addition to my usual fox fetish I now also have a thing about wols!